Israel – Austria Tax Treaty

 E-mail: tel-aviv-ob@bmeia.gv.at

-Business activity in Austria
+Business Activity in Austria

-Austria has a well-developed economy that encourages FDIs, particularly in technology and R&D. The country has a skilled labor force and a high standard of living, with Vienna consistently ranking first in global quality-of-life rankings.
+Austria encourages FDIs, particularly in technology and R&D. The country has a skilled labor force and a high standard of living, with Vienna consistently ranking first in global quality-of-life rankings.
+According to the OECD, Austria ranks among the trailblazers when it comes to innovation, research, and development.
+The following are key sectors that have historically attracted significant investment in Austria: Automotive, pharmaceuticals, electronics and ICT, and financial.

-Bilateral agreements between Austria and Israel
+Bilateral Agreements Between Austria and Israel

 Several agreements were signed between Israel and Austria:

-1. Free trade agreement
+1. Free Trade Agreement

-2. Social Security convention
+2. Social Security Convention

-3. Double taxation convention
+3. Double Taxation Convention

-Social Security convention
+Social Security Convention

 To read the Social Convention treaty in English, please click here.